What Is Open Badge Factory?

 All of the organisation’s endorsement templates are listed on the Endorsement templates page and can be used when new endorsements are given.
 A new endorsement template can be created by clicking Create new endorsement template.

-Endorsement templates are useful when the organisation wants to follow similar style and policies.
+Endorsement templates are useful when the organisation wants to follow a similar style and policies.

 Accessing this section requires that the user is in an admin role.
 The user who creates an environment in OBF for their organisation will automatically become the first admin of the environment.

-If you send an invitation to a new user, choose first their role (issuer, creator or admin).
-After this, write their email address to the Recipient email field and click Send invitation button.
+If you send an invitation to a new user, choose first their role (issuer, creator, or admin).
+After this, write their e-mail address in the Recipient e-mail field and click the Send invitation button.

 - Show icon in badges = If this is chosen, the organisation’s icon is added to issued badges.